Modern YEAR FOURTEEN (Part 2)

 –Nightwing #4

-Nightwing returns from a trip to Kravia, having confirmed that his parents were indeed murdered by Tony Zucco and also that the link to the Prince of Kravia was a false lead.
-Upon returning to Gotham, Nightwing meets with Batman and they have a serious heart-to-heart about his upbringing, family, and future.
+Nightwing returns from a trip to Kravia, having confirmed that Tony Zucco indeed murdered his parents and also that the link to the Prince of Kravia was a false lead.
+Upon returning to Gotham, Nightwing meets with Batman, and they have a serious heart-to-heart about his upbringing, family, and future.

 –FLASHBACK: From Wizard #0 Special: Hush Interlude.
 Batman fights Catwoman, who leaves permanent scars on his chest.